 The Best iTunes Alternatives on Mac

-Getting an "iPhone is disabled" message when unlocking iPhone is puzzling.
+Getting an "iPhone is disabled" or unavailable message when unlocking iPhone is puzzling.
 If you're anyone like me, you might have taken some actions to bypass a disabled iPhone.
 You may turn off the disabled iPhone then power it back on, force it to restart or attempt anything else, but your iOS device still goes back to the "iPhone is disabled" screen and you can't bypass it.

 Don't let the failed iPhone disabled solution get you down, though.

 The iPhone disabled error often pops up after the wrong passcodes have been entered more than six times continuously.
 An iPhone in disabled mode means that the device is passcode locked instead of indicating something wrong with the phone.

 The truth is that, along with the message "iPhone is disabled", it does give you the clue of how to bypass disabled iPhone.
 You can enter the correct lock screen passcode after the limited lockout period is over, or connect to iTunes if you've forgotten the passcode or locked out of your device completely.

 Aside from bypassing your passcode disabled device with these two official tricks, you're also allowed to use an all-in-one tool, iPhone Unlocker, for iPhone disabled bypass, or rely on iCloud.
 Read on to see the detailed instructions to unlock and fix your disabled iPhone.